Our Essential Services

 While still a pricey area of study, getting an MBA in Canada is usually cheaper than in other countries.
-The average cost for an international student getting an MBA in Canada is between 30,435 CDN (22,662 USD) and 31,856 CDN (23,720 USD).
+The average cost for an international student getting an MBA in Canada is between 30,435 CAD (22,662 USD) and 31,856 CAD (23,720 USD).

 Computer Science and IT

 Software engineers and IT project managers were among the most in-demand jobs in Canada in 2018.
 Other potential career opportunities following this area of study include information analysts and consultants; database analysts and administrators; software designers; computer programmers and interactive media developers; web designers and developers; Dev-Op and cybersecurity professionals.

 A degree in economics is very beneficial in Canada.
 Some of the most sought-after jobs in this field of study are asset management; broking; investment management; banking; insurance; and accounting.

 The number of engineering jobs in Canada continues to grow each year, with Ontario and Québec being the best markets for engineers due to their strong manufacturing presence.
 The top cities for engineers in Canada are Toronto, Montréal, Edmonton, and Calgary.
 The most in-demand jobs are mechanical, civil, electrical-electronics, chemical, engineering management, industrial and manufacturing.

 Graduates with a background in Earth Sciences are in high demand in Canada.
 Renewable energy jobs and careers in this sector are growing and gaining popularity.
 The best subjects to study in this faculty are physics and astronomy; medical physics and nanotechnology; geoscience and oceanography; oil and petroleum engineering; mining, geology; geo-informatics; and renewable energy.